What Is CBF? Cannabifuran Cannabinoid Effects, CBF vs CBD

 Origins

 It is possible that CBF may emerge under natural circumstances in cannabis.
 Then again, it may not.
-In the cannabis and pharmaceutical industries, CBF is usually made by converting CBD — a relatively standard process for rare cannabinoids.
+In the cannabis and pharmaceutical industries, CBF is typically produced by converting CBD—a common process for creating rare cannabinoids.

 Structure

 At a glance, CBF looks relatively similar to CBD.
 Present in both cannabinoids are the trio of cyclic rings that make up the body accompanied by an alkyl chain tail.
 CBF nearly makes a fourth cyclic ring, however, with an additional oxygen bond while one of the rings present in CBD has lost its complete structure.
-Researchers speculate that these considerable structural differences may be responsible for the unique experienced effects reported in conjunction with CBF ingestion.
+Researchers speculate that these significant structural differences may explain the unique effects reported with CBF ingestion.

 Effects

 Use of CBF remains scant both in the context of recreational consumption and scientific research.
 Based on the highly limited anecdotal accounts available on social media and elsewhere online, however, CBF appears to provide an effect profile that draws equally from the commonly reported effects of CBD, CBG, and THC.
-More research will need to be conducted into CBF before we’re certain how it affects the human body.
+Further research is needed to determine how CBF affects the human body.

 What does CBF do?